DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 *   LDFLAGS_my_app: Specific flags to add when linking my_app.

-*   NO_AUTOLIBS: If set, the libraries provided by the framework will not be included in the LDLIBS variable automatically.

 *   EXTRA_CFLAGS: The content of this variable is appended after CFLAGS when compiling.

 *   EXTRA_LDFLAGS: The content of this variable is appended after LDFLAGS when linking.